 With a live video tour, the focus shifts from having more people view the property to being able to set clear expectations for the property, then meeting or exceeding them.
 There is no way even the most expensive 3D real estate camera can replace a human to human interaction.
 And speaking of the camera…the cost of 3D real estate virtual tours versus live tours?
 Let’s just say, you’ll be very happy with the savings when switching to live video tours.

-While the technology of a 3D virtual tour for real estate is impressive and does have its place with real estate and multifamily marketing, it just can’t replace the realness and transparency provided by a live video tour for the leasing process.
+While 3D virtual tour software for real estate is impressive and does have its place with real estate and multifamily marketing, it just can’t replace the realness and transparency provided by a live video tour for the leasing process.
 If the goal is getting the right residents into the community (spoiler: it should be), then put the 3D camera down, pick up a mobile device, and start filming.